dalyIsaac/Whim/docs/docs/customize/styling.md

 - This setting is overwritten if `Height` is explicitly set in <xref:Whim.Bar.BarConfig>.
 - The actual height of the bar may differ from the specified one due to overflowing elements.

+> [!NOTE]
+> The scaling of the bar and its child elements depends on various Windows settings, which can lead to overflows and cropping.
+>
+> For example, the font size is scaled by Window's "Accessibility / Text size" setting, which may change the appearance of the bar - see [here](https://github.com/dalyIsaac/Whim/issues/730#issuecomment-1863761492).

 ### Special color keys

 XAML in WinUI does not support "trigger styles" in a user dictionary.
 Thus, there is no direct way for us to define styling for scenarios like button `hover` or `disabled`.
 As a workaround, Whim defines the following color keys which can be used to overwrite the system resources in `Microsoft.UI.Xaml.Controls`.